 There are two types of gallstones.
 Cholesterol stones contain mostly hardened cholesterol and account for approximately 80% of gallstones.
 Pigment stones are made of bilirubin and account for the other 20%.
 Gallstones can range in size from very small to as large as a golf ball.
 The gallbladder may develop any number and size of stones.

-Gallstones are more common in women and people who are older, as well as in certain groups of people, such as people of First Nations descent and people who are overweight.
+Gallstones are more common in women and people who are older, as well as in certain groups of people, such as Indigenous populations and people who are overweight.
 In Canada, 20% of women and 10% of men over the age of 60 have gallstones, but many never experience symptoms.
 However, complications from gallstones can be serious if symptomatic stones are left untreated.

 Medical understanding of how gallstones develop is increasing.
 It's believed that gallstones may be caused by a combination of factors including heredity, obesity, and the ability of the gallbladder to contract (motility).